9

 2. As a formula which evaluates to true.

-They can be left blank if all the records that are submitted for approval should enter the approval process.
+Criteria can be left blank if all the records that are submitted for approval are eligible to enter the approval process, regardless of the field values.

 Approval Process Steps in Salesforce